Elleyey/project/DESIGN.md

     Needed:
     - D3 Linechart
-    - dropdown button (possible to choose more)
+    - bootstrap button (possible to choose more)

+    > LINK choice by user WITH linechart.
+User choice of user as line.
+One line is always showing: feeling of safety.
+Other lines are possible (show one if user checks one box, two if two boxes, three if three boxes).
+    > FILTER data by user choice on id.